openwisp/openwisp-utils/README.rst

 Adding a model link
 ~~~~~~~~~~~~~~~~~~~

-If you want to add a link that contains url of ``add`` or ``list`` page of a model
+To add a link that contains url of ``add`` or ``list`` page of a model
-then you can use following syntax.
+then the following syntax can be used.
 Users will only be able to see links for
 models they have permission to either view or edit.

 **Syntax:**

 .. code-block:: python

-    # adding a link of list page
+    # add a link of list page
     register_menu_group(
         position=1,
         config={